Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-sdk-vue.md

   </a>
 </p>

 Vue bindings for [client SDK](tma-js-sdk/about.md).
-Includes hooks, components and utilities for comfortable usage of Vue on the Telegram Mini Apps platform.
+Includes composables, components and utilities for comfortable usage of Vue on the Telegram Mini Apps platform.

 ## Installation